CADWRDeltaModeling/BayDeltaSCHISM/docsrc/getmodel.rst

 The package includes a simulation template corresponding to the calibration, preprocessing tools and several of the tutorials that we will be using in the January hands-on Bay-Delta workshop.
 Help on the preprocessor and model setup can be found in the `schimpy <https://cadwrdeltamodeling.github.io/schimpy>`_ documentation.
 The package includes a /bin directory that needs to be populated by building the source or grabbing windows binaries if you want to learn on a high quality pc.

-The current temporal coverage is calendar 2008-2018.
-There are several items in the distribution that are large:
+The current temporal coverage is calendar 2008-2023.
+There are several items in the distribution that are large and binary and distributed on the CNRA open data portal:
   * `SCHISM-compatible atmospheric data <https://data.cnra.ca.gov/dataset/bay-delta-schism-atmospheric-collection-v1-0>`_ which includes interpolated field data for wind, air pressure, and specific humidity, as well as reformatted `North American Regional Reanalysis results <https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/north-american-regional-reanalysis-narr>`_ for radiation and precipitation.
   * `CenCOOS ROMS model output <https://data.cnra.ca.gov/dataset/bay-delta-schism-coastal-roms-dataset-for-boundary-relaxation-draft>`_ for forcing salinity and temperature on the boundary
   * `Processed bathymetry data <https://data.cnra.ca.gov/dataset/bay-delta-schism-processed-bathymetry>`_ for populating the model.
 This is based on our `Version 4.2 Bay-Delta Bathymetry release <https://data.cnra.ca.gov/dataset/san-francisco-bay-and-sacramento-san-joaquin-delta-dem-for-modeling-version-4-2>`_ with added smoothing steps to eliminate subgrid curvature (it preserves slope).

-These are too big for GitHub and not text based.
-We are experimenting with `DVC <https://dvc.org>`_ but for the momement after you download the package, you can get the data from the CNRA Open Data Portal.
+Updates and transitions occur over the years.
+For instance, after 2020 we have moved from our own interpolated product to NOAA's HRRR reanalysis product for wind.
+Also in 2020, we moved to Hycom for coastal salinity and temperature and other air properties (humidity, etc) and to Hycom for coastal data.
+We are still in the process of making these materials public and as we do so superseded links will carry messages.

+One of the most common questions we get is "what is the official package".
+If you are starting with SCHISM we recommend using the master branch of the repository for the latest (somewhat beta) product or, if replicability is paramount, a Git tagged version.
+It is always appropriate to ask this question.
+Our goal is that the sum of the VIMS code, our repo and the "big" data sources are enough not only to grid the model but also to do things

 Required Python Packages
 ------------------------